Meet the Maker

 My work in ceramics is one way I dream of contributing to making the world – your world, a bit better.

-My intention is that when you are using your mug or bowl, that you know you are not alone, that imperfection is good and that you feel a connection to nature.
+My hope is that when you are using your piece, you know you are not alone, that imperfection is good and that you feel a connection to nature.

-I live and work on the unceded territory of the Coast Salish peoples, including the territories of the xʷməθkwəy̓əm (Musqueam), Skwxwú7mesh (Squamish), Stó:lō and Səl̓ílwətaʔ/Selilwitulh (Tsleil-Waututh) Nations.
+I am grateful to live and work on the unceded territory of the Coast Salish peoples, including the territories of the xʷməθkwəy̓əm (Musqueam), Skwxwú7mesh (Squamish), Stó:lō and Səl̓ílwətaʔ/Selilwitulh (Tsleil-Waututh) Nations.